 "As a card issuer, it's important for us to keep a finger on the pulse of what matters to consumers today," said Paramita Pal, Head of U.S. Bankcard for TD Bank.
 "Our ongoing conversations with customers and market research have reinforced that cash back rewards programs give consumers a strong return on their spending.
 This was the cornerstone of our strategy when designing TD's new credit card offering."

-TD recently launched the TD Double Up credit card, which features a 2% cash back rewards program.
-Double Up credit card holders can earn 1% cash back on purchases, regardless of category, and an additional 1% cash back when rewards are redeemed into an eligible TD checking or savings account.
+TD recently launched the TD Double Up credit card, which features an up to 2% Cash Back rewards program.
+Double Up credit card holders can earn 1% Cash Back on purchases, with no rotating categories, and an additional 1% Cash Back when rewards are redeemed into an eligible TD Deposit Account.